What is layered security and why does it matter

 What layered security does not mean

-That makes the concept more credible and more useful.
 It is not a promise of safety.
-It is a practical way of reducing avoidable exposure.
+It is a practical way of reducing avoidable risk while preserving options when prevention is not enough.

 How to think about layered security in practice